Watchers II: Release

-The sequel did not receive the benefit of a theatrical release that the original did.
-Instead, the film went straight-to-video via VHS and laser-disc.
+The sequel did not receive a theatrical release, and instead went straight-to-video on VHS and laser-disc formats.
 The film remained out-of-print for many years until September 23, 2003, when both this film and the original were released on a double feature DVD by Artisan Entertainment, although the release was eventually discontinued.

-Critical reception
+Reception

-Variety wrote "Roger Corman’s second try at adapting Dean R. Koontz’s bestseller is a marked improvement, yielding a suspenseful thriller."
+Variety wrote "Roger Corman’s second try at adapting Dean R. Koontz's bestseller is a marked improvement, yielding a suspenseful thriller."

 Scott Weinberg of eFilmCritic.com gave the film a 2.5 out of 5, and stated "Watchers 2 is an improvement of Empire Strikes Back proportions over its predecessor for one distinct reason: Part 2 doesn't have Corey Haim from Watchers in it.
 The plot is, not at all surprisingly, exactly the same as in the original Watchers, but none of the plot stuff really matters all that much.
 What's most interesting about Watchers 2 ('most' being a relative term) is that it actually seems to follow much more closely to the Dean Koontz source material than did the original.
 It's still a painly chintzy and woodenly delivered little affair, but if you happen to be a fan of the novel, Part 2 is the one you'd probably dig the 'most'."

-Walter Chaw of Film Freak Central described the film as "A joyless exercise."
+Walter Chaw of Film Freak Central described the film as "A joyless exercise".

 J. P. Harris, in his 2001 book Time Capsule: Reviews of Horror, Science Fiction and Fantasy Films and TV Shows from 1987-1991, stated "While a marked improvement over Watchers, Watchers II is hardly more faithful to the wonderful novel; 'improvements' by scripter Dominic include several plot flaws.
 But the kernel of both films and book are still there.
 The monster has an awful rubbery suit by Dean Jones and William Star Jones, which is ineffective even as a shadow.
 The film gives Singer an opportunity to be laughably macho.
 As in the book, the best scenes are of the dog, played by golden retriever Dakai, using a computer and other displays of intelligence."